awfulwoman/infra/ansible/README.md

 # Ansible

-Ansible playbooks to manage clusters and related servers.
+A bunch of Ansible playbooks that I use to manage my home hardware.

 ## Installation

 ```
 ansible-galaxy install -f  -r meta/requirements.yaml